The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: The CHiPS Survey

-We expect that clusters with central QSOs or starbursts (or both) will be extremely luminous at multiple wavelengths, including X-ray, mid-IR, and radio.
+We expect that clusters with central QSOs or starbursts (or both) are extremely luminous at multiple wavelengths, including X-ray, mid-IR, and radio.
 Compact X-ray emission may be produced by the cooling ICM of a relaxed cluster or the hot accretion disk around a central AGN.
-Bright mid-IR emission traces warm dust which could be heated by a starburst and/or an AGN, while bright radio emission originates primarily in AGN jets, which are found ubiquitously in cool core clusters~\citep{2009Sun}.
-We use the K-band as the \emph{normalization} and select relatively bright X-ray, radio, and mid-IR sources from that.
+Bright mid-IR emission traces warm dust which could be heated by a starburst and/or an AGN, while bright radio emission originates primarily in AGN jets, which are found ubiquitously in cool-core clusters~\citep{2009Sun}.
+We use the $K$ band as the \emph{normalization} and select relatively bright X-ray, radio, and mid-IR sources from that.
 The normalization is for preventing nearby sources (i.e., stars) from dominating the sample.
 Below, we describe how data at each of these wavelength is acquired.

-\subsubsection{X-ray data: RASS}
+\subsubsection{X-Ray Data: RASS}

-Our X-ray sample consists of 124,730 objects from the combination of the \textit{ROSAT} All-Sky Survey (RASS) Bright Source Catalog (RASS-BSC) and Faint Source Catalog (RASS-FSC).
+Our X-ray sample consists of 124,730 objects from the combination of the RASS Bright Source Catalog and Faint Source Catalog.
 RASS is the first all-sky survey in soft X-rays (0.1-2.4 keV), conducted in 1990/91 with ROSAT, a German X-ray telescope satellite~\citep{1999Voges}.
 However, this initial sample is dominated by sources that are not in clusters (i.e., isolated AGN, stars, etc) and requires additional cuts to reduce the total size to a manageable number for optical follow-up.

 Several surveys in the past have used RASS to create X-ray flux-limited cluster catalogs.
-For example, the REFLEX survey has a flux limit of $3\times10^{-12}\,\rm{erg/s/cm^2}$~\citep{2004Bohringer} while the limit of ~\citet{2000Ebeling}'s extended Brightest Cluster Sample (eBCS) is $2.8\times10^{-12}\,\rm{erg/s/cm^2}$ and of~\citet{2001Ebeling}'s Massive Cluster Survey (MACS) faint extension is $1\textendash2\times10^{-12}\,\rm{erg/s/cm^2}$.
-We expect our survey to have a flux limit similar to these previous RASS-selected cluster surveys, given that we use the same data.
+For example, the REFLEX survey has a flux limit of $3\times10^{-12}\,\rm{erg\,s^{-1}\,cm^{-2}}$~\citep{2004Bohringer} while the limit of ~\citet{2000Ebeling}'s Extended Brightest Cluster Sample was $2.8\times10^{-12}\,\rm{erg\,s^{-1}\,cm^{-2}}$ and that of~\citet{2001Ebeling}'s Massive Cluster Survey (MACS) faint extension was 1--2$\times10^{-12}\,\rm{erg\,s^{-1}\,cm^{-2}}$.
+We expect our survey to have a flux limit similar to the limites of these previous RASS-selected cluster surveys, given that we use the same data.